hsinhaoyu/why_functional/README.md

 ## Introduction

-[Why Functional Programming Matters](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf) is a classic programming paper by John Hughes in 1990.
+[Why Functional Programming Matters](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf) is a classic programming paper by John Hughes.
 It's a highly readable and fun introduction to some of the most useful techniques in functional programming.
-It's one of the few programming articles that I read with great joy.
-In 1990, the concepts that Hughes talked about were very advanced.
-He had to use a high-level functional language [Miranda](https://en.wikipedia.org/wiki/Miranda_(programming_language)) to make his point.
-It's interesting that after a couple of decades, a mainstream language like Python can do everything discussed in the paper.
-Not as elegantly, perhaps, but I suspect that the author didn't anticipate that an entire generation of future programmers would take lazy evaluation and higher-order functions for granted.
-I decided to implement his examples as an exercise.
+When the paper was published in 1990, the concepts covered were very advanced.
+Hughes had to use a high-level functional language [Miranda](https://en.wikipedia.org/wiki/Miranda_(programming_language)) to make his points.
+I suspect that he didn't anticipate that in a couple of decades, an entire generation of future programmers would take lazy evaluation and higher-order functions for granted.
+I decided to implement his examples in Python as an exercise, because I enjoyed reading it so much.
+It's interesting that the Python conversions are not nearly as elegant as his original code.

 ## The examples

-Hughes' paper argues that functional languages provide elegant mechanisms for decomposing complex programming logic into reusable components
+Hughes argued that functional languages provide elegant mechanisms for decomposing complex programming logic into reusable components, in a way that is very difficult or impossible with imperative languages.
+The two most important "glues" are high-order functions and lazy evaluation.

 - [Higher-order functions for trees](foldtree.org): The paper